HOME BIRTH

 Imagine laboring in the comfort of your own home.
 You feel safe and supported knowing your professional birth team respects your wishes.
 You munch on your favorite food between waves, working with your body to cope through this intense process.

-When the time comes, your partner helps receive baby in the peace and quiet of your bedroom.
+When the time comes, your partner helps receive the baby in the peace and quiet of your bedroom.
 You’re tucked in your own bed as a family to relax and bond as your birth team monitors you both…

 Does this sound like your ideal birth scenario?
 Let’s chat about your goals and wishes.